-We recognise that all matters relating to child protection are confidential.
-The Raedwald Trust will ensure that information shared will be in line with the guidance document 'Information sharing: advise for practitioners providing safeguarding services' (DfE 2018).
+- We recognise that all matters relating to child protection are confidential.
+The Raedwald Trust will ensure that information shared will be in line with the guidance document 'Information sharing: advise for practitioners providing safeguarding services' (DfE 2018). - It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required this is in line with 'p 2018'. - The DSL/DDSLs will disclose personal information about a child or young person to other members of staff on a need to know basis only. - However, all staff are aware they have a professional responsibility to share information with other agencies in order to safeguard children. - The Raedwald Trust will follow 'Working Together to Safeguard Children' guidance and will continue a multi-agency approach for all concerns that arise regarding our pupils, in order to offer families tailored support.
+This means we will ensure when working with other practitioners involved in safeguarding and child protection that we share the same goals, learn with and from each other, have what we need to help families, acknowledge and appreciate difference and challenge each other. - When working with other professionals, as well as parents/carers, we will follow the five multiagency expectations as set out in Working Together to Safeguard Children 2023, which are: collaborate, learn, resource, include and mutual challenge. - Professional curiosity is an important part of keeping children safe.
+We will maintain professional curiosity to ensure we explore and proactively try to understand what is happening within a family or for an individual, rather than making assumptions or taking a single source of information and accepting it at face value. - All staff are aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+If in doubt, we will consult with the Trust Safeguarding Lead or the MASH professional consultation line. - For dual registered students, the Raedwald Trust DSL/DDSL will always share safeguarding concerns with the DSL/DDSL from the pupil's main school.
+The main school hold the full picture of their pupils and information of a safeguarding nature that may come to light while working with Raedwald Trust staff, however small, may add to that bigger picture.

-- It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required this is in line with 'Working Together to Safeguard Children 2018'. - The DSL/DDSLs will disclose personal information about a child or young person to other members of staff on a need to know basis only. - However, all staff are aware they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff are aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another. - We will always undertake to share our intention to refer a child to Social Care with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will consult with the Trust Safeguarding Leads or the MASH professional consultation line. - For dual registered students, the Raedwald Trust DSL/DDSL will always share safeguarding concerns with the DSL/DDSL from the pupil's main school.
-The main school hold the full picture of their pupils and information of a safeguarding nature that may come to light while working with Raedwald Trust staff, however small, may add to that bigger picture. - The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+- The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 This includes allowing practitioners to share information without consent. - Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
 We as a school have clear powers to share, hold and use information for these purposes.